pingcap/docs/tidb-resource-control.md

 There are two methods for `WATCH` to match for rapid identification:

-- `EXACT` indicates that only SQL statements with exactly the same SQL are quickly identified.
+- `EXACT` indicates that only SQL statements with exactly the same SQL text are quickly identified.
-- `SIMILAR` indicates all SQL statements with the same pattern are matched by Plan Digest despite literal values.
+- `SIMILAR` indicates all SQL statements with the same pattern are matched by Plan Digest, and the literal values are ignored.

 The parameters of `QUERY_LIMIT` are as follows: